M&E Specialist · Researcher · Epidemiologist

 Emmanuel Nene Odjidja

-I hold a Master's degree in Global Health (Distinction) from Queen Margaret University in Edinburgh, with a focus on epidemiology.
-My professional conviction is simple: if a programme works, it should be proven using sound, methodologically rigorous evidence — not anecdotes.
+I hold a Master of Science in Global Health (Distinction) from Queen Margaret University in Edinburgh, with a focus on epidemiology.
+My professional conviction is simple: if a programme works, it should be proven using sound, methodologically rigorous evidence, not anecdotes.

 My research spans maternal and child health, infectious disease control, nutrition, health financing, and the nexus between climate change, food insecurity, and violent extremism.
 I am bilingual with full professional proficiency in English and French.